An open ureterolithotomy is a surgery to remove stones from the ureter.

 Ureterolithotomy is used to remove stones in a ureter that:

 Problems from the test are rare.
 However, all procedures have some risk.
 Your doctor will review potential problems, like:

 Talk to your doctor about these risks before the procedure.

 General anesthesia will be used.
 You will be asleep through the procedure.

 An incision will be made in your side or abdomen.
 The incision location will depend on exactly where the stone is.
 Both muscle and skin will need to be cut to expose the ureter.
 The stone will be located in the ureter.
 An incision will be made in the ureter just above the stone.
 The stone will then be removed.
 A stent may be placed in the ureter.
 This is a device to help keep the ureter open.
 The ureter will then be sewn shut with stitches.
 The muscles and skin will then be sewn shut with stitches or staples.
-A tube may be placed in the wound.
+A tube will be placed in the wound.
 It will help drain out any extra fluids while the wound heals.

 The stone may be sent to a laboratory for testing.

 After the operation, you will be taken to the recovery room for observation.
 X-rays may be taken to make sure the stone was completely removed.

 About 60-90 minutes